pablocael/dataset-augmenter/README.md

 Future Improvement and Features
 ----------------------

-- Add more data transformers
+- Add more data transformers such as zoom, translation or other non rigid deformations.